ravirasadiya/docs/docs/architecture/components/contract.md

 # UserDeposit.sol

-Allows ordinary users to deposit ETH and receive corresponding LSD Tokens.
+Allows ordinary users to deposit PLS and receive corresponding LSD Tokens.

 `minDeposit` - The minimum amount user can deposit into, admin is able to change the value by calling function `setMinDeposit(uint256)`.